ekiefl/ekiefl.github.io/_posts/psim/2020-04-24-psim-theory.md

 </div>

-## **Section III**: ball-rail interactions
+## **Section III**: ball-cushion interactions

-The ball-rail interaction is probably the most difficult to model accurately.
+The ball-cushion interaction is probably the most difficult to model accurately.
 There are so many factors to consider.
 The height, shape, friction, and compressibility of the cushion.
 The incoming angle, velocity, and spin of the ball.
 All of these have significant effects on how the rail influences the ball's outgoing state.
 Let's take a look in slow motion: